LukeWalter/cs2261-grading-suite/README.md

 Or don't do that!
 You have free will.

 ## Setup Instructions

+### 1. Setup a WSL terminal
+This library uses bash scripts to do all their file manipulation, so having a terminal that allows you to use UNIX commands will make things a lot simpler.
+If you're on Windows, make sure you have WSL 2 enabled and have Ubuntu installed.

 ### 1. Download or clone the repo
 cd into the directory you wish to place the cs2261-grading-suite in and...